glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/working-with-multiple-projects.md

 This action will take a copy of each path (or paths from a resolved component link) from the source project and insert them into the same character in the destination project.

+Glyph-level data will not be copied over (with the exception of the Advance Width option below), this action only deals with path-level objects.

+If the character or ligature object does not exist in the destination project, a default one will be created.

 > Options:
+>
-- Scale copied items, if the source and destination Em sizes do not match.
+> - Scale copied items, if the source and destination Em sizes do not match.
-- Update the destination item's Advance Width to maintain right-side bearing.
+> - Update the destination item's Advance Width to maintain right-side bearing.
-- Reverse copied shapes' windings.
+> - Reverse copied shapes' windings.

 ### Overwrite characters or ligatures